BiblioNexus-Foundation/scripture-editors/packages/platform/README.md

   - To enable comments use the `<Marginal>` editor component (comments appear in the margin).
   - To use the editor without comments use the `<Editorial>` component.
 - Add and remove different types of annotations.
 Style the different annotations types with CSS, e.g. style a spelling annotation with a red squiggly underline.
+- Set the cursor location or select a range.
 - BCV linkage - change the book/chapter/verse externally and the cursor moves; move the cursor and it updates the external book/chapter/verse
 - Nodes supported `<book>`, `<chapter>`, `<verse>`, `<para>`, `<char>`, `<note>`, `<ms>`
 - Nodes not yet supported `<table>`, `<row>`, `<cell>`, `<sidebar>`, `<periph>`, `<figure>`, `<optbreak>`, `<ref>`